Blacksun420/BCU-java-PC/README.md

 - Entry animations
 - ***Custom Background Effects***
 - Row 2 only restriction
+- Unit Bases
+- TBA applied on spawn (Using a negative number)
 ### QoL changes
 - A much slicker UI (Thanks to Hect0x1 for it)
 - Can't deploy any more text line when you reach deploy limit